 Depending on eligibility (see CSPS eligibility requirements), CSPS exam candidates must submit documentation of official transcripts, a professional license, or a copy of the certificate for an NCCA-accredited certification.
 Documentation is not required if an NSCA certification is being used to show eligibility.
-A Practical Experience Form must also be completed and submitted as part of the CSPS application process.
-The form can be found in Appendix B. Candidates may provide these required documents directly to exams@nsca.com.
+Practical experience information must be entered during the exam registration process.
+Candidates may provide these required documents directly to exams@nsca.com.